Pasanlaksitha/Shazam2YTMusic/README.md

-# My Shazam YouTube Playlist Manager
+# Shazam Discovers to YouTube Music Playlist Exporter

 ## Description
 This project automates the creation and updating of a YouTube playlist named "My Shazam" using a list of your Shazam-discovered music.
 It utilizes Google Sheets, Google Apps Script, and the YouTube Data API to seamlessly sync your favorite music from Shazam into YouTube, making your music management effortless.